A Call For Change

 Or the moms and dads that literally lost their kids while they were at school.
 Oh, thoughts and prayers.

-Like I said, either you make it so damn, you know, thorough, I don't care if it's a two-year investigation before you can own one.
+it's like i'm just done i i guess i'm done with the current uh things i like i said Either you make it so damn, you know, thorough, I don't care if it's two-year investigation before you can own one.

-I don't care, whatever you got to do, like, if you got to reform the approval process to get the gun, sure, whatever.
+I don't care.
+Whatever you got to do, if you got to reform the approval process to get the gun, sure, whatever.

 Like I said, I'm not telling you what the answer is.